SMTP Port 25, 465, 587 or 2525 – How to Choose The Right SMTP Port?

 You should use port 587 as a default SMTP port.
 Almost all mail servers support this port.
 In fact, Port 587 is the one recommended for mail submissions instead of port 25 as per RFC 2476.
 But even if the mail server supports it, it may or may not be open for mail submissions.
 For that, you need to check with your administrator or with your hosting service provider.
 Because all larger hosting services do not support port 587.
 You can use the same technique as port 25 to check if Port 587 is blocked or not.
 Just use the following command:

 This port, coupled with TLS encryption, will ensure that email is submitted securely and following the guidelines set out by the IETF.

 Pepipost supports TLS connections, which you can verify by connecting and issuing an EHLO command from the command line interface.
 The resultant "250 STARTTLS" confirms the endpoint accepts TLS connection requests.

 Almost every ESP supports the use of Port 2525, even though this is not an official SMTP port and not endorsed by neither the IETF nor IANA.
 Port 2525 is used as an alternative to port 587 for SMTP, you can use this port if all the above ports are blocked.
-Let’s suppose, your services hosted on Google Compute Engine and you are experiencing connectivity issues on Port 587.
+Let's suppose, your services hosted on Google Compute Engine and you are experiencing connectivity issues on Port 587.
 In that case, you can try Port 2525.
+Since it is a non-traditional high port number, it is supported by consumer ISPs and cloud hosting providers.
 This port also supports TLS encryption.

 - SMTP port 587 is one of the best choices for nearly every use case for connecting to Pepipost